 Unique U.S. Resources Committed:

-· Over 178 U.S. military and civilian cargo airlift flights have delivered about 1900 tons of medical supplies, food, shelter material, blankets, and rescue equipment to Pakistan.
-U.S. ground support personnel in Pakistan have unloaded a total of over 5800 tons of relief supplies from U.S. and other aircraft.
+-- 162 U.S. military and civilian cargo airlift flights have delivered about 1900 tons of medical supplies, food, shelter material, blankets, and rescue equipment to Pakistan.
+U.S. ground support personnel in Pakistan have unloaded a total of over 5200 tons of relief supplies from U.S. and other aircraft.

-· A U.S. Army Mobile Army Surgical Hospital operating in Muzaffarabad has provided urgent medical care to more than 2300 injured people.
+-- A U.S. Army Mobile Army Surgical Hospital is operating in Muzaffarabad, having provided urgent medical care to more than 2000 injured people.
 A U.S. Marine medical team began treating patients in Shinkaria November 15.

 Private Sector Engagement:

-· Five distinguished private-sector leaders, supported by The President, have agreed to undertake a nationwide effort to encourage private donations for relief and reconstruction in response to the South Asia earthquake.
+-- At the request of the President, five distinguished private-sector leaders have agreed to undertake a nationwide effort to encourage private donations for relief and reconstruction in response to the South Asia earthquake.
 These leaders are Jeff Immelt, Chairman and CEO of the General Electric Company; Hank McKinnell, Jr., Ph.D., Chairman and CEO of Pfizer, Inc.; Sandy Weill, Chairman of Citigroup, Inc.; Anne Mulcahy, Chairman and CEO of Xerox Corporation; and Jim Kelly, former Chairman and CEO of United Parcel Service of America, Inc.

-· Three of these CEOs traveled to Pakistan on November 14 in a Presidential Delegation led by Under Secretary of State for Public Diplomacy and Public Affairs Karen Hughes.
-The delegation surveyed the disaster area, met with President Musharraf and Prime Minister Aziz and renewed the U.S. commitment to provide assistance.
+-- Three of these CEOs, Mr. McKinnell, Ms. Mulcahy and, Mr. Kelly, traveled to Pakistan on November 14 as part of a Presidential Delegation led by Under Secretary of State for Public Diplomacy and Public Affairs Karen Hughes.
+The delegation surveyed the disaster area, met with President Musharraf and Prime Minister Shaukat Aziz, and renewed the U.S. commitment to provide assistance.

-· American individuals and corporations are donating directly to a fund established to provide help to the earthquake victims as well as to other charities.
-The Internet site where donations can be made to the newly established fund is http://www.southasiaearthquakerelief.org
+-- American individuals and corporations can donate directly to a fund established to provide help to the earthquake victims.
+The Internet site where donations can be made to this fund is http://www.southasiaearthquakerelief.org/

 (end fact sheet)